Well, it’s officially spring!

 5. A DAY AT THE BALLPARK

 A true sign of spring and warm weather is Dayton Dragons baseball.
 A Dragons game should be on everyone’s Dayton bucket list.
 Even if you aren’t into baseball, Dragons games offer a fun experience for all ages.
 It’s the perfect setting for a family outing, to enjoy a beer and baseball with friends or even a date.
+The Dragon’s home opener this season is on April 4.

 >> 7 things to get excited about this Dayton Dragons season